 - Black Beans: Substitute cooked dried black beans.
 See instructions below.

 - Sour Cream: Substitute non-fat Greek Yogurt for a healthier choice.

 - Ham Steak: This recipe calls for a ham steak.
 This soup is a great soup to make after the Holidays.
-Substitute left-over chopped ham.
+Black Bean Ham Soup is a great way to use left over ham.

 - Sherry: Dry vermouth, dry white wine, or dry Marsala wine.

 - Garlic: A minced shallot is always a good substitute for garlic.

 Step by Step Instructions